merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 pip install anvio-7.tar.gz
 ```

-If everything went fine, you can jump to "[Check your anvi'o setup](#4-check-your-anvio-setup)" to see if things worked for you.
+If everything went fine, you can jump to "[Check your anvi'o setup](#4-check-your-installation)" to see if things worked for you.

-## (4) Check your anvi'o setup
+## (4) Check your installation

 If you are here, you are ready to check if everything is working on your system.